 Computational Finance and Economics covers a wide area of topics and techniques.
 The arrival of new computational methods, especially from Evolutionary Computation (EC), continually pushes the boundaries of the field outwards.
 That, together with the advances in available hardware, have contributed to a growing interest in applying EC techniques to solve different financial and economic problems.
 This Special Session is dedicated to the application of Evolutionary Computation methodologies to such problems.
 We welcome papers from any algorithm from the EC field, as well as hybrid EC methods.
 Applications include (but not limited to):

-The smart city concept integrates information and communication technology, and various physical devices
+The smart city concept integrates information and communication technology, and various physical

-connected to the cloud network to optimize the efficiency of city operations and services and connect to
+connected to the cloud network to optimize the efficiency of city operations and services and

 citizens.
 Therefore, most of real-world problems in the smart city are multimodal interface problems

 and/or multi-objective optimization problems involving several conflicting objectives.
 On the other

 hand, cloud systems may even offer tens of thousands of virtual machines, terabytes of memories and

 exa-bytes of storage capacity.
 Current trend toward many-core architecture increases the number of

 In this special session, we will discuss new parallel and distributed evolutionary computation (EC) in the smart city era, in term of both reduction in execution time and improvements in accuracy of the achieved solutions.
 Topics of interest include, but are not limited to, EC in the following aspects: